gsanhueza/ArchISOMaker/README.md

 If you don't want to auto-update the packages when running the script, edit `customtools.sh` and change the *UPDATECACHE* variable to 0.

+## Testing your ISO

+The generated ISO comes with virtualbox drivers, so you can setup a VirtualBox machine and run your ISO there.

+Alternatively, `archiso` provides with a convenient method that uses QEMU:

+- `run_archiso -i path/to/an/arch.iso` to run as BIOS
+- `run_archiso -u -i path/to/an/arch.iso` to run as UEFI

 ## Installing your system

 Burn the generated ISO to a DVD or an USB stick.